stirlo/thegossroom.com/archive/latest.md

 ## [Paint the Town Red?
 In Nike's New Crimson Air Jordan You'll Do Just That](https://www.highsnobiety.com/p/air-jordan-13-retro-dune-red/)

-Today, June 25th, marks the day that Nike's Air Jordan 13 Retro Dune Red finally becomes yours to purchase .
-And once you make use of said opportunity, the est…
+Not long after the drop of the infamous Space Jam shoe, Nike's Air Jordan 13 Retro Dune Red finally becomes yours to purchase .
+And once you make use of said o…

 *Published on: Tue, 25 Jun 2024 13:00:00 GMT*